RosettaCommons/documentation/scripting_documentation/Movers-RosettaScripts/general-movers.md

 -   scorefxn (default "score12")
 -   repeats (default 8)
+-   relaxscript (a filename for a relax script, as described in the [[documentation for the Relax application|relax]]; the default relax script is used if not specified)
 -   sc\_cst\_maxdist &integer.
 Sets up sidechain-sidechain constraints between atoms up to maxdist, at neighboring sidechains.
 Need to also call ramp\_constraints = false, otherwise these will be turned off in the later rounds of relax.
 -   task\_operations FastRelax will now respect any TaskOps passed to it.
 However, the default behavior is now to add RestrictToRepacking operation unless <code>disable_design=false</code> is set.
 -   disable_design (default true) Disable design if TaskOps are passed?
 Needs to be false if purposefully designing.